-Total free reserves represents 15% of total GAG income, which is in excess of the targeted level of 10% as set out in the reserves policy.
+Total free reserves represents 11% of GAG income, which is slightly higher than the targeted range of 2-10% as set out in the reserves policy.
+Total free reserves represents 7% of total revenue income.
 The level of free reserves varies across the Trust.
-Excess free reserves are expected to reduce considerably in the coming year due to the impact of higher than anticipated staff pay awards, high energy costs and high general inflation.
-Trust central reserves are 1%, which is below the target level of 5% of total annual income.
+Trust central reserves are 2% of total revenue income, which is below the target level of 5%.

-Staff costs as a percentage of total income and total costs is 76%.
+Staff costs as a percentage of total revenue income is 78%.
 This is monitored on an ongoing basis to ensure that staffing levels remain sustainable across the Trust.